What is Altman Z-Score?

 The Altman Z-Score is a statistical measure used to predict the probability of a company going bankrupt.
-It is an important measure to gauge the creditworthiness of a company using data publicly available in the annual report of a company.
+It is an important measure to gauge a company’s creditworthiness using data publicly available in the annual report of a company.

 Use of Altman Z-Score?

-As we are all aware, the fundamental idea to make higher profits in a stock market is “Buy Low – Sell High”.
-Which means, we need to buy a stock at its lowest possible value and sell when it reaches its highest possible value to make higher returns.
+As we are all aware, the fundamental idea to make higher profits in a stock market is “Buy Low – Sell High.”
+This means we need to buy a stock at its lowest possible value and sell it when it reaches its highest possible value to make higher returns.
 Hence, it happens many times that a potential investor waits for the stock to go as low as possible before entering into it.
-Therefore, in a haste to buy a stock at its lowest value, one should not neglect its chances of going bankrupt.
-Hence, investors use the Z-score formula to check the creditworthiness of a company and decide for safer investments.
+Therefore, in haste to buy a stock at its lowest value, one should not neglect its chances of going bankrupt.
+Hence, investors use the Z-score formula to check a company’s creditworthiness and decide on safer investments.
 During the big financial crisis in 2008, the Z-Score formula has helped Altman to predict the crisis beforehand.
 The formula is highly effective and has a reliability of 80-90% in predicting distressed companies in advance.

 The Formula for Altman Z-score